Smithton, Pennsylvania: Geography

 Smithton lies within the Laurel Highlands of the Allegheny Mountains ("the Alleghenies," colloquially).
 The Highlands are recognized today for their popularity among tourists, who travel from across Pennsylvania and beyond to visit the mountains, waterfalls, and recreational sites.
-The Great Allegheny Passage (the GAP), a 150-mile bike trail that connects Cumberland, Maryland and Pittsburgh, PA via the Alleghenies, was built in the late 1900s and runs through the town of Smithton.
-The GAP is considered a "Rails to Trails" bike path, as it follows the area's historically prominent railroad passages.
+The Great Allegheny Passage (the GAP), a 150-mile bike trail that connects Cumberland, Maryland and Pittsburgh via the Alleghenies, was built in the late 1900s and runs through the town of Smithton.
+A "Rails to Trails" bike path, the GAP follows the area's historically prominent railroad passages.
 Smithton continues to be heralded as a Western Pennsylvania "trail town" because of its geographic proximity to commercial transit (Amtrak), industrial (CSX), and now, recreational, use of these railroad passages.
 A bridge along Pennsylvania Route 981, referred to as the Smithton Low-Level Bridge, offers passage from the railway and bike path, on the western side of the Youghiogheny River over to Smithton, on the east side of the river.